vega/altair/doc/user_guide/transform/lookup.rst

 If we would like to plot features that reference both datasets (for example, the average age within each group), we need to combine the two datasets.
-This can be done either as a data preprocessing step, using tools available in Pandas, or as part of the visualization using a :class:`~LookupTransform` in Altair.
+This can be done either as a data preprocessing step, using tools available in pandas, or as part of the visualization using a :class:`~LookupTransform` in Altair.

 Combining Datasets with pandas.merge
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Pandas provides a wide range of tools for merging and joining datasets; see `Merge, Join, and Concatenate <https://pandas.pydata.org/pandas-docs/stable/merging.html>`_ for some detailed examples.
+pandas provides a wide range of tools for merging and joining datasets; see `Merge, Join, and Concatenate <https://pandas.pydata.org/pandas-docs/stable/merging.html>`_ for some detailed examples.
 For the above data, we can merge the data and create a combined chart as follows: